Florida bans ‘critical race theory’ from its classrooms

 “Some of this stuff is, I think, really toxic,” DeSantis told the school board.
 “I think it’s going to cause a lot of divisions.
 I think it’ll cause people to think of themselves more as a member of particular race based on skin color, rather than based on the content of their character and based on their hard work and what they’re trying to accomplish in life.”

-The Florida Education Association called on the board to reject the proposal.
+The Florida Education Association had called on the board to reject the proposal.

-“Students deserve the best education we can provide, and that means giving them a true picture of their world and our shared history as Americans.
-Hiding facts doesn’t change them.
-Give kids the whole truth and equip them to make up their own minds and think for themselves,” the union’s president, Andrew Spar, said in a statement earlier this week.

-The association, which represents teachers across Florida, called on the board to at least strip inflammatory language from the proposed rules.
-A particular sore point is the use of “indoctrinate” in the rule, which the union says presents an overly negative view of classroom instruction.
+The association, which represents teachers across Florida, called on the board to strip away inflammatory language from the proposed rules.
+A particular sore point was the use of “indoctrinate” in the rule, which the union says presents an overly negative view of classroom instruction.
 That word, however, remained in the rules adopted by the board.

+“The job of educators is to challenge students with facts and allow them to question and think critically about information, and that’s the antithesis of indoctrination,” Cathy Boehme, a public policy advocate for the association, told the board.
+“No matter our color, background or ZIP Code, we want our kids to have an education that imparts honesty about who we are, integrity and how we treat others, and courage to do what’s right.”

+More than two dozen members of the public spoke on the matter, their opinions divided and impassioned.
+One woman implored the board to reject the new rules, saying it was important for children to learn about how the legacies of slavery, segregation and Jim Crow still “created an uneven playing field for Black people.”

+Others spoke about how an individual’s interpretation of history could reflect personal agendas and biases that lead to the proselytization of children.

-DeSantis specifically criticized the 1619 Project, a classroom program spawned by a New York Times project that focuses on teaching about slavery and African American history.
+The new rules also forbids use of the 1619 Project, a classroom program spawned by a New York Times project that focuses on teaching about slavery and African American history.
 The project’s name refers to the year popularly believed to be when slaves were first brought to colonial America.
-DeSantis charged that the program distorts U.S. history by contending that the American Revolution was instigated to preserve slavery.

-The journalist behind the project, Nikole Hannah-Jones, at the center of a controversy over the University of North Carolina-Chapel Hill’s decision not to grant her tenure.